-Conservation lands is not a resource category analyzed in the IS under CEQA, therefore, no determinations or environmental consequences are provided for a CEQA impact analysis herein.
+Conservation lands is not a resource category analyzed in the IS under CEQA, therefore, no determinations or environmental impacts are provided for a CEQA impact analysis herein.

 The area of analysis for conservation lands is the Project Area.
 The area of analysis falls within the CDCA, designated as California Desert National Conservation Lands, which encompasses 25 million-acres of land in southern California and makes up 624.2 acres of land (99 percent) within the area of analysis (Figure 1-1).
 The BLM administers about 10 million acres of the CDCA.
-Within the CDCA, the DRECP was developed as a collaboration between the California Energy Commission, CDFG, BLM, and the USFWS.
-The DRECP LUPA (BLM 2016), which amended the CDCA Plan, was intended to facilitate the development of utility-scale renewable energy and transmission projects in the Mojave and Colorado deserts in California to reach federal and social resources; however, the BLM California Desert District Office applies the guidance of the DRECP LUPA across all of the lands under its jurisdiction.
+Within the CDCA, the DRECP was developed as a collaboration between the California Energy Commission, CDFW, BLM, and the USFWS.
+The DRECP LUPA (BLM 2016), which amended the CDCA Plan, was intended to facilitate the development of utility-scale renewable energy and transmission projects in the Mojave and Colorado deserts in California to reach federal and social resources; however, the DRECP LUPA is applicable across all of the lands under the jurisdiction of the BLM California Desert District Office.